 – For sending the ball down the line (regardless of forehand and backhand), wait for the ball to get closer to you (hit it a bit late) and you’ll find yourself directing it down the line with ease.
 The opposite is true: hitting the ball early allows you to send the ball cross-court.

 93. “I would be glad to fasten my backhand stroke (two hands).”

-– Work on hitting the ball early, keep your hands relaxed on the grip, loosen your strings tension… and mostly understand the difference between pulling the racquet versus pushing it through the ball.
+– Work on hitting the ball early, keep your hands relaxed on the grip, loosen the tension of your strings… and mostly understand the difference between pulling the racquet versus pushing it through the ball.
 Pulling it gives you more power than pushing the racquet through.

 94. “Maybe a checklist of skills and tactics.
 Sometimes people don’t work on things simply because they aren’t thinking of them.
 For example, slicing from the baseline – high, medium, low.
 And when/why to choose this shot.”

-– Excellent ideas; great material for future.
+– Excellent ideas; great material for the future.
 Thank you!

 95. “I would be grateful if you would address the use of the front leg in creating proper North-South and East-West distance from the ball (if not hitting from an open stance).”